 Litchfield National Park to Darwin

 Today is spent exploring the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park.
-Highlights include the large magnetic and cathedral termite mounds and swimming in and hiking at Wangi Falls (seasonal).
-Go for a final swim in the waterfalls at Buley Rockhole before your early evening arrival back in Darwin.
-Overnight dorm or budget ensuite (Twin/Single) accommodation in Darwin is included.
-Overnight dorm or Budget ensuite (Twin/Single) accommodation in Darwin is included.
+Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls*.
+Discover the many rock holes and cascading waterfalls of Buley Rockhole before our early evening arrival back in Darwin (overnight accommodation included).
 (BL)

 Darwin to Katherine (via Nitmiluk National Park)

-You will be collected from your Darwin accommodation at approximately 6.00am and then our adventure through the ‘Territory’ to Alice Springs begins.
+You will be collected from your Darwin accommodation at approximately 6.00 am when our adventure through the ‘Territory’ to Alice Springs begins.
 The afternoon is spent at Nitmiluk (Katherine Gorge) National Park which is owned by the Jawoyn Aboriginal people.
 Ancient sandstone has been carved away by the Katherine River to create a deep and picturesque gorge.
-You may like to take a boat cruise or paddle a canoe (seasonal) through the peaceful water (both optional and additional cost) before retiring to our campsite nearby.
-(L,D)
+You may like to take a boat cruise, paddle a canoe (all optional, seasonal and at additional cost) or a breathtaking hike before journeying to our nearby campsite.
+(LD)

 Katherine to Banka Banka (via Mataranka)